aidanRik/sp26-cse110-lab4/expose/javascript/part2.md

 15. Explain the difference between the == and === operators. \
 The `==` operator will check for loose equality, meaning it will apply type conversions before checking for eqaulity.
 Meanwhile `===` will check for strict equality, meaning both value and type must match and it will not apply any type conversions before checking for equality.

+16. Answer in `part2-question16.js`

+17. If the function above is called with the following parameters modifyArray([1,2,3], doSomething), what will be the result?
+Briefly walk through how you arrived at that result.
+(This should be in your part2.md).
+Here we are passing in a function as a parameter, however we can also return a function from another function just as easily, you're encouraged to play around with callbacks as they are used heavily in frontend JS development. \
+`[2,4,6]` will be returned.
+If we walk through the function `modifyArray` we can see that there is a for loop that will iterate over each item in `array` and apply the `callback` function to each one of those items before adding them to `newArr`.
+We run `modifyArray` with these parameters `([1,2,3], doSomething)`, where the function `doSomething` takes a `num` and multiplies it by 2, which gives us the answer: `[2,4,6]`.

+18. Answer in `part2-question18.js`

+19.